 Walthamstow on the map

-It’s only 15 minutes away from Central London, but thanks to sprawling Epping Forest (which sits just to the east), Lloyds Park and the Walthamstow Wetlands nature reserve, this place can feel a world away from the city.
-It’s a Zone 3 suburb with Chingford to the north, Leyton and Leytonstone to the south and Tottenham to the west, and an easy commute into town is just one of its selling points.
+It’s only 15 minutes away from Central London, but thanks to sprawling Epping Forest (which sits just to the east), Lloyds Park and the Walthamstow Wetlands nature reserve.
+This place can feel a world away from the city.
+It’s a Zone 3 suburb with Chingford to the north, Leyton to the south and Tottenham to the west.
+An easy commute into town is just one of its selling points.

 Blackhorse Road and Walthamstow Central offer Underground and Overground trains to the likes of Euston, King’s Cross St. Pancras and the West End.
 And, because they’re right at the end of the Victoria line, you’re pretty much guaranteed a seat in the mornings.

-Developers are responding to Walthamstow’s changing demographic, and while it hasn’t seen quite the same level of regeneration as the likes of Croydon or Nine Elms, there are now modern apartments aplenty – freckled among the area’s traditional terraced Georgian houses.
+Developers are responding to Walthamstow’s changing demographic.
+It hasn’t seen quite the same level of regeneration as the likes of Croydon or Nine Elms.
+However, there are now modern apartments aplenty – freckled among the area’s traditional terraced Georgian houses.

 “High standards and specifications.
 Really good quality furniture.
 Great service from Bobs, and a community feel with Fizzy events and coworking space.” – Anon, verified resident at Fizzy Walthamstow